 It is important that you report changes, to make sure that you do not miss out on higher compensation or in order to ensure that you do not receive too much and become liable to reimburse money.

 Report if you are moving or traveling abroad

 You must report if you move abroad.
-Then you will no longer be entitled to housing supplement or financial support for the elderly.
-Also report if you are going to travel abroad longer period of time as this may affect your right to housing supplement or financial support for the elderly.
+Then you will no longer be entitled to a housing supplement or financial support for the elderly.
+You must also report if you are going to travel abroad for a longer period of time as this may affect your right to a housing supplement or financial support for the elderly.

 How long you can stay abroad depends, among other things, on how often you travel and how long your stay is.
 If you plan to be abroad for a longer period than three months, or if you regularly stay abroad, you need to report this.
-You are welcome to contact our customer service if you have any questions or need help.
+You are welcome to contact our customer service if you have any questions.